elvinmirzazada/salona-business-django/TRANSLATION_GUIDE.md

 3. **Translation Files Directory**
    - Location: `locale/` (at project root)
-   - Will contain .po and .mo files for each language
+   - Contains .po and .mo files for each language

+4. **Translated Pages**
+   - ✅ Home page (index.html)
+   - ✅ Login page
+   - ✅ Signup page
+   - ✅ Dashboard page (fully translated - all UI elements, forms, popups, and buttons)

 ## How to Add Translations to a Page